Profit By Design: Applying the Architecture for Customer Engagement Workshop

 - How innovation adoption affects the success of your customer acquisition tactics

-- How values and ethics impact how customers buy and promote
+- Apply your company values and ethics to how customers buy and promote

 - How your customer makes decisions and buys

 - The ideal methods to apply to your selling activity